SimplifyJobs/webpack-ext-reloader/README.md

 ## What is this?

-This is a webpack plugin that allows you to bring hot reloading functionality to WebExtensions, essentially `webpack-dev-server`, but for WebExtensions.
+This is a webpack plugin that allows you to bring hot reloading functionality to WebExtensions, essentially `webpack-dev-server`, but for (WebExtensions)[https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions].

 This is a fork from [`webpack-extension-reloader`](https://github.com/rubenspgcavalcante/webpack-extension-reloader), maintained and updated by the team here at Simplify.
 The goal here is to continue to support the latest version of webpack (`webpack-extension-reloader` only supports webpack v4) while adding new improvements (i.e. HMR).